dezoito/dezoito.github.io/_posts/2015-04-07-fw1-example-accessing-external-service.md

 ### Summary Method in Controller

-The controller merely invokes our remote summary service and outputs the resulting string.
-Technically, we could do that on the client side (using nothing but javascript), but following this example's logic, we could do something with the result, like storing summaries in the database.
+The controller simply invokes our remote summary service and outputs the resulting string.

+We could do that on the client side (using nothing but javascript), but following this example's logic, we allow the application to do something with the results, like storing summaries in the database.

 `/home/controllers/clipping.cfc`: